Theodb/PhD-research-papers/README.md

 ## About

-This idea is inspired by [this arXivTimes repository](https://github.com/yutarochan/arXivTimes) on summarizing machine learning papers.
+This idea is inspired by [this arXivTimes repository](https://github.com/yutarochan/arXivTimes) on summarizing machine learning papers and by the implementation of [the khuyentran1401 repository](https://github.com/khuyentran1401/machine-learning-articles)